United confirms electrical problem on second 787 in its fleet

-SEATTLE, Dec 17 (Reuters) - United Airlines and Boeing Co confirmed Monday that a second plane in United’s fleet of 787 Dreamliners had suffered electrical problems, notching up to three the tally of 787s that have developed electrical issues this month.
+SEATTLE (Reuters) - United Airlines (UAL.N) and Boeing Co (BA.N) confirmed Monday that a second plane in United’s fleet of 787 Dreamliners had suffered electrical problems, notching up to three the tally of 787s that have developed electrical issues this month.

 The growing number focused further attention on issues with the revolutionary carbon-fiber and plastic composite plane, which has been rolled out to customers over the past year.